ChristChurchMayfair/ccm-main-gatsby/src/content/christmas2020/christmas2020.md

 ---
 Join us *in person* and online to celebrate news of *light and hope* this Christmas.

 For online broadcasts check back here for YouTube links.
-For in person services, since space is limited, please book places via [email](mailto:peter.balsdon@christchurchmayfair.org).
+For in person services, since space is limited, you will need to book.
+If you don't normally get our ticket information, please book places via [email](mailto:peter.balsdon@christchurchmayfair.org).